MCAT: Scaling Many-to-Many Speech-to-Text Translation with MLLMs to 70 Languages: Experiments

 \subsubsection{\textbf{Language Direction}}

-Our models are configured in two variants: MCAT-Small-9B (supporting 28 languages) and MCAT-Large-27B (supporting 70 languages).
 To rigorously evaluate the translation performance, we identified $\mathbf{9}$ \textbf{language families} commonly supported by both model variants.
 Then, we selected the language with the largest speaker population from each family.
 This methodology yielded two evaluation sets based on translation directions: $\mathbf{9 \times 27}$ set and $\mathbf{9 \times 69}$ set for the MCAT-Small and MCAT-Large models, respectively.